winghliang/express-server/README.md

 # express-server

-to start the app, simply go to the main folder in terminal and enter "npm start"
+to start the app, simply open terminal, nagivate to the main folder, and run "npm start"